Sahyadri-archives/newsletter/_posts/2025-08-09-jaltarang.md

 ---
 layout: post
-title: Jaltarang Performance: Ripples in Rhythm
+title: "Jaltarang Performance: Ripples in Rhythm"
 date: 2025-08-09
-subtitle: By Ashrith Reddy (Grade 11)
+subtitle: "By Ashrith Reddy (Grade 11)"
 category: August 2025
 ---

 On the ninth of August, two external artists visited school to perform for us as a part of the broader ‘Art and Literature fest’, which was all about celebrating the ‘poetry of life’ and the love for Art and Literature and Music as a whole.